gytwo/cloudlibrary.koplugin/README.en.md

 10. Added online update feature (v1.0)
 11. Changed overwrite update from complete overwrite to optional overwrite, allowing choice to keep local document settings (v1.0)

-ps: The online update feature has been tested and causes crashes on Android devices.
-However, the new file will still be automatically downloaded to the `koreader\plugins` path.
-You just need to find the plugin archive under that path, extract it to overwrite the old plugin files, and then restart KOReader.

 #### Contributing